 Today quite different landscape impressions characterize your day.
-12 km you cycle through the wide state forest with beautifully scented pine trees.
-A separate cycle path leads you idyllically along densely wooded streams to historic water mills and small lakes.
+You cycle through the wide state forest with beautifully scented pine trees.
+A separate cycle path leads you along densely wooded streams to historic water mills and small lakes.
 Afterwards, you will cycle along small streets through dreamy villages, colorful fields and green forests.
 Enjoy the well wooded track, as just before your reach your destination you have to master 200 meters height.
 Reward yourself with a "stopover" and look forward to the deserved descent down to the coast to the wide dream beach of the fashionable seaside resort Figueira da Foz.
 Enjoy the end of the day at the beach or in one of the nice restaurants.

 6. day Figueira da Foz - Coimbra 55 km/ 38 km + train ride

 Today you will cycle on the new bike path along the river Mondego (optionally by train) to the impressive castle complex of Montemor-o-Velho.
 This widely visible fortification complex on the top of the hill will be reached by using three escalators in the narrow old town.
 Enjoy the fantastic panorama without effort.
 After leaving the town, you have to master 100 meter uphill before you will roll on small roads along the edge of the Mondego valley.
 Through the fertile plain, you cycle to the river and follow it to the old town of the venerable university town of Coimbra, which is located majestic on a slope.

 7. day Stay in Coimbra

 Today you can spend your day in the lively old town of Coimbra, which has been a UNESCO World Heritage Site since 2013.
 It is particularly worthwhile to visit the university with the historic Baroque library.
 Enjoy your day in the narrow streets of the old town with its numerous impressive Renaissance buildings and the pretty shops.

 8. day Coimbra – Praia de Vieira 53 km + Bahn